Table of Contents

 - It is beneficial for restless leg syndrome, Attention Deficit Disorder (ADD) and irritable bowel syndrome.

-Dosage of Passiflora incarnata
+The Dosage of Passiflora incarnata

 Passiflora incarnata is available as a liquid extract, tablets (425mg of dried extract), tea (dried coarse powder), and tincture.
 Any of the preparation can be taken for anxiety, tenseness, restlessness and irritability with difficulty falling asleep, mild symptoms of mental stress, pain etc.

 - Traditionally, the recommended dosage is 4–6 g herb daily.
-The flowers can be taken in dose of 1–2 tablespoon per day.
+The flowers can be taken in a dose of 1–2 tablespoon per day.

-- The tablet (425mg of dried extract) is taken in dose of one tablet/day for symptoms associated with stress such as mild anxiety.
+- The tablet (425mg of dried extract) is taken in a dose of one tablet/day for symptoms associated with stress such as mild anxiety.
 Tablets should be swallowed whole with a little liquid.
 The tablets should not be chewed.